 - Learn how to get paid in 90 days

 - File for your share of $30 billion in trust funds

 How Much Compensation Can Asbestos Victims Receive?

-The biggest question most mesothelioma victims ask when it comes to settlements is the compensation amount.
-Unfortunately, there is no clear-cut answer to this question as settlement amounts differ according to the details of each case.
-Some settlements can be small to moderate while other settlements can reach millions of dollars.
+There is no clear-cut answer to this question, as compensation amounts differ according to the details of each case.
+Some compensation amounts will be small to moderate compared to other cases.

 - Physical therapy

 Other costs factored include lost wages and costs of traveling to treatment centers, like gas mileage, hotel fees, and food.
 Always keep receipts and documentation of all expenditures related to the treatment.